kampffrosch94/froql/docs/book/src/entities.md

 ### Registering components

-Froql needs to know about what types of components it manages Components are registered to the world on first use -- if possible.
+Froql needs to know about what types of components it manages.
-It isn't possible when the world is accessed immutably, for example in queries.

-It therefore is a good idea to register component types to the world explicitly when not prototyping.
+Before a component can be used, it therefore must be registered.

 ```rust
 # use froql::world::World;